MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/Remove-AzureRmStorageAccount.md

 # Remove-AzureRmStorageAccount

 ## SYNOPSIS
-Remove Storage Account from Azure
+Removes a storage account from Azure.

 ## SYNTAX